 Hmm.
 OK, let me share with you what I know.
-Because just like you, I also used to believe it’s wrong to be selfish but over time I realised that’s not the case.
+Because just like you, I also used to believe it’s wrong to be selfish until I realised I was just being dumb.

-Now, before we discuss why it’s so damn important to be selfish, let me clarify what being selfish mean?
+Now, before we discuss why it’s so damn important to be selfish, let me explain what selfishness (and being selfish) is:

-Selfishness helps you become independent and resourceful, and you can help others.
+Selfishness helps you become independent and resourceful so you can help others.

-Because sharing enrich life – it makes it worth living.
+He shares because sharing enriches life – it makes life worth living.

-The society made you believe it’s wrong to be selfish while I say it’s not.
-It’s the opposite.
-When you start pursuing your dreams, you ultimately end up benefiting others.
+When you pursue your dreams, you ultimately end up benefiting others.
 How can you not?
-You are a part of this vast orchestra called the world.
+You are a part of this vast orchestra called The World.
 For example:

-- You build a business empire and end up creating countless opportunities and jobs for others.
+- When you build a business empire, you end up creating countless jobs for others.